 College Chancellors Office recommendation.
 Valid photo ID must be presented at time

 Final selections are made using both multi-criteria screening for ranking and random selection.
 Qualified applicants not selected must reapply in order to be considered.
-The School of Mathematics, Sciences, and Health Professions does not retain applications.
+The School of Health Professions and Public Safety does not retain applications.